 3. It’s easy to plug and unplug an electric car

-My experience here is limited to car clubs, but unplugging involves tapping a plastic charge card on the charging machine on the road.
+My experience is limited to car clubs, but unplugging involves tapping a plastic charge card on the charging machine on the road.
 This stops the car being charged and releases the charger, so you can pull it out.
-Similarly, a button by the steering wheel releases the lock that connects the other end to the car.
+Similarly, a button by the steering wheel releases the lock that connects the other end of the charger to the car.

 You do need to concentrate a little to begin with.
-I’ve forgotten the order you do things a few times.
-But just like the time I learned to fill up at a petrol station, aged 17, what felt odd at first has quickly become instinctive.
+I’ve forgotten the order a few times, and have had to retrace my steps.
+But just like the first time I filled up at a petrol station, aged 17, what felt odd at first has quickly become instinctive.

 4. Electric cars don’t growl aggressively, they hum softly

-One of the first things that struck me was how quiet it was to drive.
+One of the first things that struck me is how quiet they are to drive.
 Rather than the growl of a fossil fuel engine, you hear a serene low-level hum: a combination of the electric engine and the ambient noise of tyres on road.
-Where I live there are lots of electric cars and vans driving around now, so even as a pedestrian my ears have tuned into this subtle sound.
+Where we live there are lots of electric cars and vans driving around now, so even as a pedestrian your ears tune into this subtle sound.

-Many of us have clocked how towns and cities have become so peaceful through these weird Covid times.
-Nature’s subtler notes: birdsong, bees, and trees shivering in the wind have been turned up loud for us.
-I just really hope the electric rollout picks up pace, so we don’t mindlessly accept the old way of being, where the natural world is drowned out by combustion engines.
+We’ve all clocked how towns and cities have become so peaceful through these weird Covid times.
+And how nature’s subtler notes – birdsong, bees, and trees shivering in the wind – have been turned up loud for us.
+I just hope the electric rollout picks up pace, so we don’t mindlessly slide back to our older, noisier, more polluting way of living.

 5. It's good to read the manual, first

-Before I got behind the wheel of an electric car, I’d never driven a car with an “eco button” before.
-It’s basically an energy-saving function and it’s good to use when cruising at low speeds through a city – but definitely NOT when motorway driving.
-I discovered this in one of those “you’ll laugh about it later” moments when I attempted to overtake a lorry uphill on the M32 and realised I couldn’t accelerate beyond 59 mph.
+Before I got behind the wheel of an electric car, I’d never driven a car with an “eco” button before.
+It’s basically an energy-saving function that’s used for cruising at low speeds through a city.
+But it’s definitely NOT meant for motorway driving, which I discovered in one of those “you’ll laugh about it later” moments when I attempted to overtake a lorry on the M32 and couldn’t accelerate beyond 59 mph.

 None of us will ever read a car manual line-for-line.
 Some quick swotting before you hit the road is sensible, though.

-6. Remember to stow your charger safely in the boot
+6. Remember to stow your charger in the boot

-It turns out that these sausage-like charging cables are quite pricey.
-Stowing them in the boot or on the back seat is a must, because if you leave them on the street, they might get stolen.
+As it happens, these sausage-like charging cables are quite pricey – so stowing them in the boot or on the back seat is a must.
+Leave them on the street and they might get stolen.
 Thankfully, I did read this much before driving off.

 7. Electric cars please 3-year olds and 94-year olds equally!

 To be fair, any car with a stereo equipped to handle the Frozen soundtrack on repeat is a winner with my 3-year old daughter.
-But she loves our drives in “lectric car”.
+But she loves our drives in the “lectric car”.
 And at the other generational end of things, my 94-year old Nan is also a fan.
-When I dropped some Christmas presents off for her (at a social distance), she was blown away by the tech and wanted to know exactly how it all works.
+When I dropped some Christmas presents off for her (at a social distance), she was blown away by the tech.
+Keen to know exactly how it all worked.

 I guess what I’ve discovered over the past few months is that electric cars really can be for all of us.
-Yes, the cost of buying one outright may still not be accessible.
-But with more and more of us opting to use car clubs like Co-wheels, surely it won’t be long until we’re all able to enjoy a little slice of this amazing green tech…
+Yes, the cost of buying them outright still isn’t accessible.
+But with more and more of us opting to use car clubs like Co-wheels, surely it won’t be long until we can all enjoy a little slice of this amazing green tech…

 Not yet tried one?
 Why not put it on your to-do list this year?
 (After hugging all your relatives, of course.)